 - The latest recruiting documents for jobs may help you find language to integrate into the position description

 - If you're involved in quality initiatives and process reviews, you may want to use that knowledge when you look at the flow of the work and how it interacts with other positions

 It's important to think about the position structurally, rather than describing the unique qualities of the individual currently holding the position.
 Try the following tactics:

 - Think broadly in terms of outcomes, responsibilities and accountabilities, rather than simply listing tasks and duties

 - Cluster responsibilities into broad functions, such as project management, customer contact, supervisory responsibilities, etc.

-- List activities or tasks underneath each broad function
+- List activities or tasks underneath each broad function or competency

 Since position descriptions will be used to monitor and evaluate, as well as to provide orientation and training, write them behaviorally with action verbs.
 You should do the following: